kodmeron/vim-basics/README.md

 ```

 ## Userstory 007
-To use Bold in markdown:
+# To use Bold in markdown you put 2 asterisk between the word you want bold
-Add to asterisks between text
-This is how you write:
-"This is **This is gonna be bold**"
 This is **Bold text**